 Some data layer variables need to remain consistent throughout your app’s lifecycle.
 Instead of including these variables with every tracking call, use one of the storage solutions to set less volatile data layer variables.

-Items added to volatile storage are kept until the app is cleared from memory, such as a force-close or restart.
+Data layer variables added to volatile storage are kept until the app is cleared from memory, such as a force-close or restart.
 Each volatile data variable is included in every tracking call automatically.
 Volatile data is not stored on disk and does not contribute to the app’s disk usage footprint on the device.

 If you upgrade from an older library (Java, Objective-C, or Swift 1.x) to a newer one (Kotlin or Swift 2.x) your persistent data is migrated automatically.
 The migrated data includes user consent preferences, lifecycle data, and the Tealium Visitor ID.